Showing posts fromc by-example

 Smart-Pointer - Shared Pointer

-So in [the previous article](https://lokiastari.com/posts/Smart-Pointer-UniquePointer) I covered a basic `unique` pointer where the smart pointer retained sole ownership of the pointer.
-The other comm
+So in [the previous article](https://lokiastari.com/posts/Smart-Pointer-UniquePointer), I covered a basic `unique` pointer where the smart pointer retained sole ownership of the pointer.
+The `shared`

 Read More